rbt-lang/rbt-proto/doc/introduction.rst

    .. graphviz:: citydb-functional-data-model.dot

-.. slide:: Querying: Queries as Combinators
+.. slide:: Querying with Rabbit: Queries as Combinators
    :level: 3

    **A query is a mapping:**